insertjokehere/pytest-black-ng/README.md

 License
 -------

-Distributed under the terms of the `MIT` license, `pytest-black` is free and open source software
+Distributed under the terms of the `MIT` license, `pytest-black-ng` is free and open source software

 Issues
 ------

-If you encounter any problems, please [file an issue](https://github.com/shopkeep/pytest-black/issues) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/insertjokehere/pytest-black-ng/issues) along with a detailed description.